Samantha Lewthwaite: Arrest warrant

 On 4 January 2012, Kenyan authorities issued an arrest warrant for Lewthwaite to answer charges of possessing bomb-making material and conspiring to make an explosive device with the intent to harm others.
 The charges were not made public until May 2012, when Jacob Ondari, Kenya's assistant director of public prosecutions, announced: "Samantha Lewthwaite was charged in absentia and a warrant of arrest issued against her."

 Kenyan police revealed that when Grant was arrested in December 2011, the group was only days away from committing an attack.
 The target was either "a hotel in Mombasa or a shopping mall in Nairobi."
 Grant was also alleged to have voluntarily given up the identity of Lewthwaite, telling police officers: "There is someone much bigger you really want; she is the financier."
-In March 2012, following a request from the Kenyan authorities, Interpol issued an international alert requesting the arrest and extradition of Lewthwaite.
+In March 2012, following a request from the Kenyan authorities, Interpol issued a Red Notice requesting the arrest and extradition of Lewthwaite.
 In April 2019, Grant was convicted of possession of bomb-making materials, but acquitted of conspiracy to commit a terrorist act.